-Can a pill cure binge drinking and dementia?Posted on: 02 December 2014 by Gareth Hargreaves
+Can a pill cure binge drinking and dementia?Posted by Gareth Hargreaves

 NHS Choices Behind the Headlines news analysis service examines the science behind claims that a pill can cure binge drinking and dementia.